Juniper/junos-terraform/README.md

 So what is JTAF?
 It's a framework, meaning, it's an opinionated set of tools and steps that allow you to go from YANG models to a custom Junos Terraform provider.
 With all frameworks, there are some dependencies.

-To use JTAF, you'll need machine that can run Go, Python and Terraform.
-This can be Linux, OSX or Windows.
+To use JTAF, you'll need machine that can run **Go, Python, Git and Terraform.** This can be Linux, OSX or Windows.
 Some easy to consume videos are below.

 Introduction: https://youtu.be/eH24eCZc7pE